vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

 # evaluate the student's response.
 All functions used here are defined in the
 # pythonwhat Python package.
 Documentation can also be found at github.com/datacamp/pythonwhat/wiki

-# Check if the student changed the unpacked nums to num1, num2, and num3 correctly
+# Test if nums is unpacked to num1, num2, and num3 correctly
 test_object("num1", incorrect_msg="Did you unpack `nums` to the correct variables?") test_object("num2",incorrect_msg="Did you unpack `nums` to the correct variables?") test_object("num3",incorrect_msg="Did you unpack `nums` to the correct variables?")

+# Test the value of even_nums
 test_object("even_nums", incorrect_msg = "Check the values in your tuple.")

 success_msg("Great work!")